amuller/obsearch/README.txt

 Planed Features:

-Pivot selection based on k-means++.
-Random pyramid selection and priorities for space tree nodes.
+* Random pyramid selection and priorities for space tree nodes. (this is actually slow, left here for documentation purposes)